mhanberg/blog/_posts/2018-10-18-how-to-use-elixir-ls-with-vim.md

 ### How to integrate with Vim

-Using a language server requires a client implementation for your editor and we are going to use [ALE](https://github.com/w0rp/ale) by w0rp.
+Using a language server requires a client implementation for your editor and we are going to use [ALE](https://github.com/dense-analysis/ale) by dense-analysis.

 If you're using [vim-plug](https://github.com/junegunn/vim-plug) you can install ALE by adding the following to your `.vimrc` and running `:PlugInstall`.
 Otherwise, consult your plugin manager's documentation.